x811zou/QuickBEAST/README.md

 # QuickBEAST: A Comprehensive Tool for Estimating ASE Effect Size

 ### Overview
 QuickBEAST is a robust and scalable Bayesian model for estimating allele-specific expression (ASE) from high-throughput sequencing data.
-The model is designed to handle complex population structures and varying sequencing depths, providing accurate ASE estimates even in the presence of phasing errors.
 It is used in [BEASTIE](https://github.com/x811zou/BEASTIE), designed for fast application across large numbers of simulations.
 It estimates the binomial proportion `p` representing Allele-Specific Expression (ASE).
 The primary output, `qb_mode`, is the Maximum A Posteriori (MAP) effect size (mode of `p`) estimated via a subgrid search algorithm.
 Additionally, empirical p values are computed from 1000 null simulations for each gene.
 The ASE effect size (θ) is then calculated downstream using the relation (θ = `p`/(1-`p`)), providing a precise quantification of the expression bias between alleles.

 ### Build QuickBEAST
 ```